PreferredAI/cornac/tutorials/working_with_auxiliary_data.md

                          item_text=item_text_modality, verbose=True,
                          seed=123, rating_threshold=0.5)
 ```
-The item text modality is passed for the evaluation method.
+The item text modality is passed to the evaluation method.
 As mentioned earlier, this makes it possible to avoid the tedious process of aligning the set of training items with their auxiliary data.
 Moving forward, we need to instantiate the CDL model and evaluation metrics:
 ```Python
 cdl = cornac.models.CDL(k=20, autoencoder_structure=[50], max_iter=100,
                         learning_rate=0.01, lambda_u=0.01, lambda_v=0.01,